-Along with the recommendations of GRI, SASB and TCFD standards to assess material climate-related risks and opportunities, the Company tracks and monitors energy consumption, including, direct (Scope 1) and indirect (Scope 2) greenhouse gas ("GHG") emissions, and GHG emissions intensity on a monthly basis.
-These metrics are publicly reported annually in the Company's Sustainability Report.
-At this time, the Company does not compile scope 3 GHG emissions.
-While it has comprehensive environmental plans and an Environmental Management System in place to prevent, minimize and mitigate impacts, the Company has not yet developed long-term emission reduction targets.
+Metrics and Targets: Along with the recommendations of GRI, SASB and TCFD standards to assess material climate-related risks and opportunities, the Company tracks and monitors energy consumption, including, direct ("Scope 1") and indirect ("Scope 2") greenhouse gas ("GHG") emissions, and GHG emissions intensity on a quarterly basis.
+These metrics are publicly reported each year by the Company in its annual Sustainability Report.
+The Company also compiles and reports annually on limited categories of its supply chain ("Scope 3") emissions.
+In addition, it has developed and annually discloses progress against longer-term sustainability goals and targets within its annual Sustainability Report.

-Compared to a 2019 baseline, as of 2023, the Company had modified its energy consumption trends through a 43% reduction in diesel consumption and by having LNG power 23% of the Company's electricity generation needs.
-The Company also saw a 28% decrease in scope 1 direct GHG emissions compared to 2019.
-Due to increased electrification, there was a 25% increase in scope 2 indirect GHG emissions over the same time period.
-This led to a 12% reduction in total Scope 1 and 2 GHG emissions and a 26% reduction in GHG intensity (emissions per tonne of ore processed) in 2023 compared to 2019.
-The largest source of Scope 1 emissions comes from mobile equipment (73% of total Scope 1 and 42% of total GHG emissions).
+Compared to the baseline that was established in 2019 in the Company's first Sustainability Report (the "2019 Baseline"), as at December 31, 2024, the Company had modified its energy consumption trends through a 51% reduction in diesel consumption and by increasingly relying on LNG for its sites' electricity generation needs.
+In addition, as at December 31, 2024, the Company saw a 47% decrease in Scope 1 direct GHG emissions compared to the 2019 Baseline, and there was a 40% decrease in Scope 2 indirect GHG emissions over the same time period.
+This led to an overall 44% reduction in total Scope 1 and 2 GHG emissions and a 49% reduction in GHG intensity (emissions per tonne of ore processed) as at December 31, 2024 compared to the 2019 Baseline.